stephenjohnlimb/ek9/README.md

 There is another [example](https://www.ek9lang.org/composition.html/composition_example) that is based on promoting a **compositional** design.
 Originally the external site example was in C++ and then adapted to [Python](https://realpython.com/inheritance-composition-python/).
-If you compare the EK9 and Python code you'll see if is very similar.
+If you compare the EK9 and Python code you'll see it is very similar.
 So you can just code EK9 in a sort of Python style if you wish - then slowly start to incorporate the new features of EK9 in as and when you feel the need.

 So as EK9 has been inspired by a range of different languages, you have the opportunity to use many of the same ideas from those